 Male and female inmates have access to video visitation, phone, commissary, inmate programs, exercise and library privileges.
 Sworn and civilian personnel help manage the daily operations of the jail.

-Chief Terry Arnold supervises the Administration Division which includes the following sections: Inmate Services, Administrative Services, Court Security, Warrants/Transport and Medical Services.
+Chief Steve Inman supervises the Administration Division which includes the following sections: Inmate Services, Administrative Services, Court Security, Warrants/Transport and Medical Services.

-Chief Steve Inman supervises the Security Division which consists of security teams that ensures the safety and security of inmates housed in the jail.
 He is also responsible for managing the 287g ICE – Immigration Program.

+Chief Chris Sueflohn supervises the Security Division which consists of security teams that ensures the safety and security of inmates housed in the jail.